Addiction Is More Common Than Most Think

 - Prescription drug abusers comprise 2.4 million

 America’s drug problem is comparatively large to the rest of the world.
 There are a recorded 230 million drug addicts worldwide according to the Huffington Post.
 This means that America is home to more than a tenth of them.
-By contrast, only 2.9 % of Japan’s population has used illegal drugs in the year, compared to 9.4% of Americans having done so in the last month.
+By contrast, only 2.9 % of Japan’s population has used illegal drugs in the year, compared to 9.4% of Americans have done so in the last month.
 In Portugal, the first country in which drugs have been almost entirely decriminalized, only 8% of the population has resorted to illicit drug usage in the year of.
 2015.

 Ethnic and Cultural Diversity Among Substance Abusers